Article updated September 2020

 - Publish the branch to the remote repository.

 Merge changes to remote repository.

 git flow hotfix finish hotfix1

-git flow hotfix finish -m "Your message" "hotfix1" git status git checkout master git push --all origin
+git flow hotfix finish -m "Your message" "hotfix1" git status git checkout main git push --all origin

 Note: All commands starting with “git flow” are based on the Gitflow extension.
 Actual Git commands don’t have flow keywords in them.
 They start only with “git.”